Skip to main content

 Surrender can be express or implied.
 Implied surrender involves an unequivocal act or acts by both the tenant and landlord that are inconsistent with the continuation of the tenancy.[11]
 For example, the tenant hands the keys over to the landlord with an intention to end the tenancy and the landlord accepts the keys and agrees to the tenancy ending.

-If the tenant simply put the keys through the landlord's letterbox, this is only an offer of surrender not a surrender itself.[2]
+If the tenant puts the keys through the landlord's letterbox, this is an offer of surrender not sufficient to end the tenancy itself.[12]

 A joint tenancy can only be surrendered if all the joint tenants agree.[13]